 A very nervous Leon went to go ask Mike Hegstrand (Hawk of the Road Warriors) permission for this change.

-At this stage of his career, he didn’t realise that using nicknames in the locker room was okay.
+At this stage of his career, he didn’t realize that using nicknames in the locker room was okay.
 Hawk started to give Leon a hard time and seemed mad at his request.
 But the moment Leon started to walk away feeling that he’d done something wrong, Hawk assured him that he was only ribbing and he saw no problem with him also sporting the double-horn mohawk because there was no way people would confuse him with “The Baby Bull.”

 “I knew it would be hard to look badass if I looked like I was losing the battle against baldness.
 I also didn’t want to just admit defeat, shave my head and go all ‘King Kong Bundy’ on everyone.”